malikaiyer/syntax-sprint/EGDD.md

 ## Learning Objectives

-*Remember, Learning Objectives are NOT simply topics.
-They are statements of observable behavior that a learner can do after the learning experience.
-You cannot observe someone "understanding" or "knowing" something.*

-- *By the end of the instruction, students should be able to identify between different common syntax in the same language*
+- *By the end of the instruction, students should be able to identify between different syntax in the same language*
-- *By the end of the instruction, students should be able to distinguish between different programming languages*
+- *By the end of the instruction, students should be able to distinguish between syntax in different programming languages*

 ## Prerequisite Knowledge

-*What do they need to know prior to trying this game?*

 - *Prior to the game, players need to be familiar with some syntax in Python*
 - *Prior to the game, players need to be familiar with some syntax in Java*
-- Prior to the game, players need to be familiar with some syntax in JavaScript*
+- *Prior to the game, players need to be familiar with some syntax in JavaScript*

 ## Assessment Measures

-*Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*

-- * Define a high score that the player needs to meet to be successful in identifying different syntax in languages*
+- * Being able to beat the game  *
-- * Being able to beat the game in a shortened time period *
+- * Being able to beat the game in a shortened time period (creating a new high score)*

 # What sets this project apart?

-*Give some reasons why this game is not like every other game out there.
-Whether the learning objective is unique, the gameplay mechanics are new, or what.
-You should persuade the reader that your game is novel and worthy of development.
-Consider arguments that would be persuasive to a Venture Capitalist, Teacher, or Researcher.
-These might be focused on learning needs, too.*

-- *There are not many games that are focused on learning that are not quiz-like (gamified quiz)*
+- *There are not many games that are focused on learning syntax that are not quiz-like (gamified quiz)*
 - *Many introductory programming courses do not test students' ability to identify different languages.
 This game bridges this gap*
+- *By playing this game, players can have fun while learning something.*

 # Player Interaction Patterns and Modes